 The Ontario Human Rights Code, 1962, prohibits actions that discriminate based on a protected ground, including: age, ancestry, colour, race, citizenship, ethnic origin, place of origin, creed/religion, disability, family status, marital status, gender identity, gender expression, sex and sexual orientation.

 Sexual contact with a client is defined as sexual abuse in the RHPA.
 It is not a defence if the client “consents” to the sexual touch.
-Please see the Standard for Maintaining Professional Boundaries and Preventing Sexual Abuse for additional information.
+Please see the Standard of Practice: Prevention of Sexual Abuse for additional information.

-Please see the Standard for Maintaining Professional Boundaries and Preventing Sexual Abuse for additional information.
+Please see the Standard of Practice: Professional Boundaries for additional information.

 An overview of mandatory reporting obligations can be found on College’s website.

 Participating in conduct which could bring disrepute to discredit to the profession is called “conduct unbecoming” in the College’s Professional Misconduct Regulation.